-Cask products are "live beer" and as such have specific requirements
+Cask products are "live beer" and as such have specific requirements:

-- They must be stored in a temperature controlled cellar at approx 12°C - They require approx 48 hours to become ready for sale, to allow settling, conditioning and attemperation - The traditional dispense temperature is 12°C, i.e. "cellar temperature".
+- They must be stored in a temperature-controlled cellar at approx. 12°C - They require approx. 48 hours to become ready for sale, to allow settling, conditioning, and acclimatisation. - The traditional dispense temperature is 12°C, i.e. "cellar temperature".

-There are generally two cellar storage systems installed for cask beer
+There are generally two cellar storage systems installed for cask beer.

-- Gantry's or stillages - Vertical or Upright Extraction
+- Gantry's or Horizontal stillages - Vertical or Upright Extraction

 There are a number of dispense methods that can be employed to supply the product from the cellar to the bar.
-The individual outlet dispense method is normally determined by, the brand owner or customer specifications and or the individual outlet sales volumes and number of dispense points.
+The individual outlet dispense method is normally determined by the brand owner or customer specifications and or the individual outlet sales volumes and number of dispense points.

-As a general rule:-
+As a general rule:

-- If the outlet has only up to 3 cask beer dispense points on the same bar/python, the spare lines in a standard python can be utilised. - If the outlet has more than three cask beer dispense points on the same bar or python a separate cask ale python would be installed.
+- If the outlet has only up to 3 cask beer dispense points on the same bar/python, the spare lines in a standard python can be utilised, these must be the outer lines (labelled with 2 stripes). - If the outlet has more than three cask beer dispense points on the same bar or python a separate cask ale python would be installed.